crate/crate/docs/general/dql/selects.rst

 Arrays
 ------

-CrateDB supports nonscalar :ref:`arrays <data-type-array>`.
+CrateDB supports :ref:`arrays <data-type-array>`.
 It is possible to select and query array elements.

 For example, you might :ref:`insert <inserting_data>` an array like so::